sadponyguerillaboy/SMC-Toolkit/README.md

 macapatcher.py -p extracted/2012MBP13_smc
 macapatcher.py -f extracted/firmware/firmware.bin
 ```
 `macapatcher.py` searches either a folder containing the chunks created by `reconstruct.py` or a single binary for the MACA patch location and then patches the chunk or file.
 Recommended usage is to patch a chunk using the `p` flag, then rebuild your payload with `custompayload.py`.
 All credit for the patch goes to [@microwave89-hv](https://github.com/microwave89-hv).
 SMCUtil is required to flash the patched payload (not provided here and don't ask).
-Note: Currently, this has only been tested on 2012 systems using a single file payload.
-Further testing is required.
-Be aware that attempting to flash your patched payload may result in irrevocable damage to your system and is not recommened for inexperienced users.
+This patch has been tested on 2012 - 2017 systems using the LM4F smc chips.
+Note: Be aware that attempting to flash your patched payload may result in irrevocable damage to your system and is not recommened for inexperienced users.

 __dumpMACR.py Example:__
 ```
 dumpMACR.py
 ```
 `dumpMACR.py` will dump a patched SMC's complete firmware using `smc-fuzzer`.
 You must download [smc-fuzzer](https://github.com/theopolis/smc-fuzzer) and compile the binary.
 Make sure the binary is named `smc` and placed into the same location as `dumpMACR.py`.
 Note that the resulting SMC binary will be your patched version, not an original.
-You will need to revert the patched area back to it's original state to obtain a complete original rom.
+You will need to revert the patched area and if applicable, the final adler32 checksum present in newer firmwares back to their original state to obtain a complete original rom.
 Patch info in `macapatcher.py`

 __Extra Tools:__